diegomedflo/PowerBi-Dashboards/Analysis-of-Properties-Colombia/Analysis.md

 - Other cities with significant representation include Cali, Medellín, Pereira, and Manizales.

 ## **Conclusions**
-- **Bogotá is the real estate hub**, with the highest number of properties.
+- **Bogota is the real estate hub**, with the highest number of properties.
 - **Lower-stratum properties are smaller and have fewer garages**, while **higher-stratum properties tend to be larger and better equipped**.
 - **Older properties dominate the market**, though there is a significant number of houses with an age between **9 and 30 years**.
 - **Apartments outnumber houses**, but houses tend to be larger with more rooms.